Clownacy/clownmdemu/README.md

 # Frontends

-To actually play games with clownmdemu, you'll need to use a frontend.
+To actually run software with clownmdemu, you will need to use a frontend.
 Currently there are two official frontends:
 - The standalone frontend, which includes a variety of debugging menus: https://github.com/Clownacy/clownmdemu-frontend
-- The libretro frontend, for use with libretro implementations such as
+- The libretro frontend, for use with libretro implementations such as RetroArch and clownlibretro: https://github.com/Clownacy/clownmdemu-libretro
-  RetroArch:
-  https://github.com/Clownacy/clownmdemu-libretro